|►||Choosing A Career|

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

+This programme is a joint degree offered by the School of Culinary Arts and Food Technology and the School of Food Science and Environmental Health.
+The BSc (Honours) in Culinary Science is a four year full-time programme.
 The programme provides graduates with the knowledge and practical skills necessary to operate as a development or concept chef for food companies engaged in food product development.
 The programme builds on the strong links between; food and culinary industries providing students with the opportunity to work in dynamic food industries through our internship programme.
 Graduates of the programme will also have opportunities to work in the culinary industry as chefs, in food research and development, and food business managers.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]